 This parkland/plaza is intended to act as the main activity core and place of celebration of the new development.
-The central plaza is to maximise various level changes through the use of cascading water features, elevated platforms with views, terracing and multi-functional, adaptable spaces that promote social interaction and help to create a strong sense of place and community.
+The central plaza is to maximise various level changes through the use of cascading water features, restaurant dining with views, terraced park-like grounds and green walls surrounding the cafe culture pocket help create a strong sense of place.
 The integration with the river and mangroves set the backdrop to what will be a high quality landscape space with a heavy pedestrian focus.

-- Maximise views to the river and associated vegetative communities - Combined soft/hard landscape for varied uses - High quality spaces to encourage interaction and community values - Attractive, robust, sustainable and low maintenance landscape finishes - Provide and integrate artwork - Provide interpretive signage to reflect upon adjoining riverside vegetative community.
+- Maximise views to the river and associated vegetative communities - Combined soft/hard landscape for varied uses - High quality integrated outdoor dining plazas on split level terrace - Attractive, robust, sustainable and low maintenance landscape finishes - Provide and integrate artwork - Provide interpretive signage to reflect upon adjoining riverside vegetative community.